Disruption-Consulting/autoMigrate/README.md

   - runMigration.CDB1.log
   - runMigration.PDB1.log

-In addition, logs are maintained in the "migration_log" table that is held in the following schemas:
+In addition, logs are maintained in the "MIGRATION_LOG" table that is held in the following schemas:
   - MIGRATION19
   - C##MIGRATION
   - PDBADMIN

-To simplify management of parallel migrations, the "migration_log" table in C##MIGRATION maintains a summary of progress at PDB level.
+To simplify management of parallel migrations, C##MIGRATION.MIGRATION_LOG maintains a summary of progress at PDB level.

 Datapump is only run **AFTER** all data files have been copied.
 To review progress of data file transfers, particularly of large databases, run the following query: